 1] Rebuild Boot Configuration Data file

-First of all, start by creating a Bootable Windows 10 Media.
+To rebuild BCD, start by creating a Bootable Windows 10 Media.

 After booting from it, click on Repair your computer on the first Windows 10 installation setup window.
 Select the operating system partition from the options you get and then click on Next.